iotaledger/introduction-docs/docs/path_to_chrysalis.md

 - Performance and reliability improvements for nodes
 - Reduced node setup times through autopeering

 The second phase consists of UTXO, Atomic Transactions, Reusable addresses (Ed25519) and the transition to a binary transaction layout.
 These represent significant changes to the core protocol and the way transactions are structured.
-Once everything has been tested, validated and audited, we will perform a global snapshot to allow the entire network, wallet users and exchanges to upgrade.
-We currently estimate this to happen around late October.
+Once everything has been tested, validated and audited, we will perform a global snapshot to allow the entire network, wallet users, and exchanges to upgrade.
+We currently estimate this to happen by the end of Q1 2021.

 The outcome of the second phase of Chrysalis will be: